Silent-Zebra/twisted-smc-lm/README.md

 ```
 python test_ppo.py --epochs 14 --output_len 2 --num_last_tokens_to_condition_on 1 --exp_num_twist_updates --rm_type p_last_tokens --hface_nn_twist --beta_temp=1. --batch_size 100 --lr 0.00003 --separate_twist
 ```

+## General Notes/Comments/Disclaimer

+Some of these commands may result in slightly different results when you run them (compared to when I ran them, or what is in the paper), because I have been refactoring code, and sometimes that results in changes to the RNG calls, which means there may be different RNG for the run you use versus when I initially ran them.
+I have generally tried to update the quantitative results in the paper to be consistent with the current version of the codebase, but generally I find there isn't much of a difference even among different seeds.
+Qualitative results may be more different depending on RNG.